Harford Lutheran School

 Harford Lutheran School was a private secondary school located in Bel Air, Maryland, United States.

 The school was operated by the Baltimore Lutheran High School Association, an association of Lutheran churches in the Baltimore area.
-The Association opened its first campus, Baltimore Lutheran School, in suburban Towson in 1965.
-Movement to Harford County and growth of the Towson campus moved the Association to open a second campus in 2002.
+The association opened its first campus, Baltimore Lutheran School, in suburban Towson in 1965.
+Population movement to Harford County and growth of the Towson campus caused the association to open a second campus in 2002.

 Harford Lutheran School had students from grades 6 through 12.
-Harford Lutheran closed in June 2009, with only one graduating class.
+It closed in June 2009, with only one class having graduated.